 Is the initiative of Phyllis Webstad, a residential school survivor.
-Ms Webstad and supporters have poured themselves into this initiative, which has now become a national phenomenon.
-Choosing September 30 as the Day of Reconciliation could undermine the foundation of recognition established by Ms Webstad and her supporters.
+Ms. Webstad and her supporters have poured themselves into this initiative, which has now become a national phenomenon.
+Choosing September 30 as the Day of Reconciliation could undermine the foundation of recognition established by Ms. Webstad and her supporters.
 The simple act of wearing an orange t-shirt on September 30 has been embraced by students of all ages, and faculty, across the country.

 National Indigenous Peoples Day (June 21)